cordwella/eli-dmx-server-side/README.md

 Step 1: Set up OLA, and make sure the python libraries are enabled when you install it.
 Currently ELi-DMX is set up to be run on universe 1 however that can be changed inside the python script senddata.py.
 You can then test that the lights are being controlled by using their control panel.

 Step 2: Set up Webserver database etc. Currently this is only set up for MySQL as the PHP uses the MySQLi extension.
 This program can be run inside pretty much any directory accessable to the webserver (just copy it over).
 I have attached an example case for how my school is set up, however I'm pretty sure your lighting needs will be different than my schools.
 In terms of changing this if you are going to change the number of lights are in use you are going to also have to change some of the PHP.
 (I believe if you don't have all of the 24 channels in use in the lights table there may be some issues in the way that the android app adds/modifies scenes).
+Please remember to allow your server to execute these files and also to write to test.p (I know horrible naming), as test.p keeps track of each of the lights.

 Step 3: Install android app, or develop your own UI if you feel like it.

 Notes: This hasn't been tested outside of my school's lighting needs and as such you may run into errors depending on your lighting configuration.
 I will attempt to update this with fixes for those sorts of issues later.

 ## API Guide
+#### Python Scripts

+There are two python scripts in this project.
+The first is run from the terminal and sends data to the lights and the second displays what values each of the lights should be on.

+** Sending Data: senddata.py **
+To send DMX data execute this program.
+For example:

+./senddata.py 255 100 d 100 -f 5000

+This example command would set the first channel on the dimmer pack to 255, the second and fourth to 100 on a 5 second fade timer, while leaving the third light  (and any other unspecified channels) to whatever it had been set to beforehand.

+The lights have priority set over the last thing sent to them so for example if you ran say ‘./senddata.py 255 -f 5000’, but then two seconds in you realised that you really want to change it to 0 running ‘./senddata.py 0’ would set the light to 0 and stop the previous program.

+** Viewing Current Data: gui.py **

+This program will show a small gui with the current level for each of the channels.
+The channel names are currently just written in to the file rather than being accessed from a database so this is only really useful if you feel like showing your app off.

+#### PHP

 Note: All of these should be run with the same base URL which will depend on how you installed the software.
 For me it is http://[IP]/ola/v2/.
 All are HTTP GET requests.